 Information about IEPs and Disabilities

 Skills such as smiling at a familiar face, babbling, and throwing a ball show that your child is developing on track.
 Although kids develop skills at different times, there are some expected age ranges for reaching these goals.
-If you are concerned about your child’s development, there are a wide range of agencies that can answer your questions and provide your child with the early intervention support that they need.
+If you are concerned about your child’s development, there are a wide range of agencies that can answer your questions and provide your child with the early intervention or special education services that they need.

 Early intervention is a term used to describe the services and supports that are available to babies and young children with developmental delays and disabilities and their families.
 It includes speech therapy, physical therapy and other types of services based on the needs of the child and family.
 The earlier you, your doctor, and your child care provider can identify the need for early intervention, the sooner your child can begin to address, and overcome, challenges and barriers to learning.
 Regular developmental screenings can help identify the need for early intervention.
 See our Supporting My Child’s Development page for more information on the importance of developmental screening.
 Early intervention is the term used to describe services and support for children under age three.